728godly/StormSelfbot/README.md

+This Selfbot is now for Linux only!!!

-# StormSelfbot
+1. cd StormSelfbot
-Discord Selfbot

-Instructions:

-1. Open CMD and do: pip install -r requirements.txt

-2. Close CMD

-3. Put your Discord token in "config.json"
+2. Install all requirements listed in "requirements.txt"

+3. Do "nano config.json"

-4. Put your prefix in "config.json"
+4. Put your token in the config

-5. Run "start.bat"

-(For any issues DM me on Instagram @shady.ily or @storm.lulz)
+5. Do chmod +x start.sh

+6. ./start.sh